Inflation Risk Definition

 Now let’s assume the Inflation is at 3% due to the Inflation Risk.
 The Increase in Ryan Income will be adjusted for Inflation, and the Real Increase of Income will be as follows:

 Advantages of Inflation Risk

 - The significant advantage of Inflation Risk is it results in more spending by the people as when prices are increasing, people prefer to spend more in the present on goods and services, which in the future will increase otherwise.

 - A moderate rise in Inflation risk enables the business to increase prices that commensurate well with the increase in their input costs such as Raw material, Wages, etc.

 Disadvantages of Inflation Risk

-- First and foremost is the Price Risk that stems out due to Inflation Risk, prices of goods and services increased due to an increase in output cost which is either passed on to customers resulting in fewer units purchased for the same price or reduced quantity for the same price.
-In cases where cost can’t be passed it results in downward pressure on profit margins of the business.
+- First and foremost is the Price Risk that stems out due to Inflation Risk; prices of goods and services increased due to an increase in output cost, which is either passed on to customers resulting in fewer units purchased for the same price or reduced quantity the same price.
+In cases where cost can’t be passed, it results in downward pressure on the profit margins of the business.